Skip to main content

 Your skeleton is a living endocrine organ, constantly responding to hormonal signals that dictate its strength and resilience.

 The conductors of this cellular orchestra are your sex hormones, principally testosterone and estrogen.
 Their influence dictates the pace and balance of bone remodeling.
 Testosterone, often associated with male physiology but vital for both sexes, is a powerful anabolic hormone.
-Its primary role in is to directly stimulate the osteoblasts.
+Its primary role in bone metabolism is to directly stimulate the osteoblasts.

 It signals these builder cells to increase their activity, to produce more collagen matrix, and to promote their own proliferation and survival.
 A healthy level of testosterone ensures that the “build” signals are strong and consistent, promoting a state of active bone formation.
 This is a foundational aspect of maintaining a robust skeletal structure throughout life.